nus-cs2103-AY2223S2/tp/docs/team/jishnu28.md

    - This class is used to model the flight object in a way suitable for use in Wingman, from a storage and interaction perspective.
 Implemented in a similar way to AB3's person class, with separate files in Ui, logic, model, and storage packages.
+   - Each flight object was modelled to have a code attribute, and links to the pilot, crew, plane and location resources that are allocated to the flight.
-   - This also included the implementation of the add and delete feature for the flight objects.
+   - At the logic layer, this implementation also included adding the add and delete feature for the flight objects.

 2. **Unlink Flight** feature for all resource types (crew, pilot, plane, location)
    - This was implemented in a similar way to the `linkflight` feature, with the main difference being that the